KKovalets/EuLag_DataSet/ReadMe.txt

-Here are presented measurements data, collected for the latitude band of 20-30◦N in the Atlantic and Pacific Oceans and 50-60◦S of the Southern Ocean, which were used in the simulation process in EuLag model or verification of its modeling results.
+Here are presented measurements data collected for the latitude band of 20-30◦N in the Atlantic and Pacific Oceans and 50-60◦S of the Southern Ocean, which were used in the simulation process in EuLag model or verification of its modeling results.

 Following profiles are presented here: